 Barcode Format – EAN & UPC

-There are 2 main formats of barcode numbers – 13 digit EAN13 numbers and 12-digit UPC numbers.
+There are two main formats of barcode numbers; 13-digit EAN13 numbers and 12-digit UPC numbers.
 The UPC numbers are more commonly used in the USA, and the EAN13 numbers are used in the rest of the world.
-This is because they are part of the same system – the UPC numbers are actually a subset of the larger EAN13 system.
+This is because they are part of the same system – the UPC numbers are a subset of the larger EAN13 system.
 In addition, these numbers are protected – so you need to purchase these barcode numbers if you want to use them on your retail products.

-In South Africa, it is common to print the barcode on products in the EAN-13 format.
-However, some retailers have software systems that don’t like numbers with a leading 0; they prefer to use your barcode in the 12 digit format (e.g. 799439112766 ).
+In South Africa, printing the barcode on products in the EAN-13 format is common.
+However, some retailers have software systems that don’t like numbers with a leading 0; they prefer to use your barcode in the 12-digit format (e.g. 799439112766 ).
 This is fine – the number is still the same and still unique and will work OK.
-You can let the retailer work out which version of your barcode number they will use.
+You can let the retailer determine which version of your barcode number they will use.

 To buy a barcode for your retail product, look here.

 And look here for more information about what makes Barcode1 different.

 The way a digit is encoded into every barcode is 7 blocks of either white or black, making up each digit. – A full set of digits 0-9 is called a parity. – Retail barcodes have a minimum of 2 parities, one for the left side and one for the right. – This is so they can be scanned upside down and still return the correct number the right way around.

 Originally the 12-digit UPC system was created in the 1970s by George Laurer. – these work with two different parities – a left-side odd parity and a right-side even parity (each with six digits) – the parities for these can be seen in the attached.